R. Kelly

 Kelly sold over 75 million albums and singles worldwide, making him one of the best-selling music artists of all time, and the most successful R&B male artist of the 1990s.
 The Recording Industry Association of America (RIAA) has recognized Kelly as one of the best-selling artists in the United States with 40 million albums sold.
 In 2011, Kelly was named the most successful R&B artist of the last 25 years by Billboard.
 Kelly won Grammy Awards, BET Awards, Soul Train Music Awards, Billboard Music Awards, NAACP Image Awards, and American Music Awards.

 Kelly had long been the subject of accusations of sexual abuse, including that of minors, dating back to the 1990s.
 Following leaked video recordings, Kelly was prosecuted on child pornography charges in 2002, leading to a controversial trial that ended with his acquittal in 2008 on all charges.
 The 2019 documentary Surviving R. Kelly re-examined Kelly's alleged sexual misconduct with minors, prompting RCA Records to terminate his contract.
 Renewed interest in the allegations resulted in additional investigations by law enforcement beginning in 2019, which led to multiple indictments and Kelly's arrest.
-In 2021 and 2022, he was convicted on multiple charges involving child sexual abuse.
-As of 2025, he is serving a 31-year combined sentence at FCI Butner Medium I in North Carolina.
+In 2021 and 2022, he was convicted on multiple charges involving child sexual abuse and sex trafficking.
+As of 2026, he is serving a 31-year combined sentence at FCC Butner Medium I in North Carolina.